 All articles published in CEMJ are published Open Access under a CCBY 4.0 licence.

 The journal is published by Emerald on behalf of Kozminski University.
-The journal is owned by Kozminski University and is published under a platinum OA arrangement, in that all charges for publishing an OA article in the journal are funded by Kozminski University.
+The journal is owned by Kozminski University and is published under a diamond OA arrangement, in that all charges for publishing an OA article in the journal are funded by Kozminski University.
 There is no charge to the author.

 This title is aligned with our responsible management goal